Understanding SKU Growth: How Increasing Inventory Affects Costs & Management

 End of Life – EOL products are at the end of their lifecycle, have been superseded by a new model, or are not selling anymore.
 Your main concerns should be markdown or sales strategies, or determining how to discontinue them.

 While cutting SKUs can be difficult, most businesses find that the 80/20 rule is the easiest way select SKUs for deletion.
 The 80/20 or Pareto Principle says that 20% of your products make 80% of your profits.
+So, we can call this the 80/20 rule of inventory management.
 While this can vary from 10/90 to 30/70 depending on your business, you will find that a small percentage of your SKUs turn around the vast majority of the profit.
 In many e-commerce warehouses, stock levels do not appropriately reflect this disparity, and a disproportionate amount of inventory and capital is tied up in slow-moving, low-performing stock.

 Introducing Better SKU Management